13 April 2018

 The data for each Spire hospital relates to surgical site infections reported by that hospital during 2016 (where this infection was identified when the patient was an inpatient or following a readmission to that hospital).
 NHS surveillance rates for surgical site infections (hip and knee replacement 2011 – 2016) are taken from Public Health England.

 A return to theatre is when a patient has surgery and needs to return to theatre for an unplanned procedure during the same stay at the hospital.

 We measure the rate of returns to theatre in a standard way across all hospitals, by dividing the number of returns to theatre by the number of procedures we have performed.

-In 2016, 0.13% of patients required an unplanned return to theatre for further treatment before they were discharged home from Spire Thames Valley Hospital.
+In 2016, 0.13% of patients required unplanned readmission for further treatment within 31 days of their discharge from Spire Sussex Hospital.

 Unplanned return to theatre rates at Spire Hospitals are low.

 How do we keep our return to theatre rates so low?

 Occasionally, you might need to return for additional treatment following your stay in hospital.
 Although this is sometimes unavoidable, our good discharge planning and the clear health information we provide helps to minimise the likelihood of this occurring.

 An unplanned re-admission is when a patient is re-admitted to the hospital within 31 days of being discharged.
 The reason for the second admission should be related to the first.

 We calculate the rate of unplanned readmission's by dividing the number of readmission's by the number of patients we have discharged from the hospital.